RichStone/content/fullstack.coach/write-markdown-distribute-everywhere.md

 This is what I get from webflow (except, if you don't count the times when I build custom integrations for it 😅).

 I'm writing blogs since 2011 and I've used tons of different approaches and platforms already(Wordpress, Wix, Jimdo, a public forum and Jekyll on my own server).
-Webflow just gets the best parts of all of them for me.
-You should not touch it, though, if you are afraid of learning curves or pricing.
+Webflow just gets the best parts of all of them for me at this stage of my technical understanding.
+However, you should not touch it, if you are afraid of learning curves or pricing.
 For no-budget blogs go with a `.github.io` hosting.
 For low learning curves go to Wordpress (but don't tell afterwards that I haven't warned about the off-turn plugin eco system!)

 There are some more tips in the pipeline on how webflow was useful to my portfolio page, so keep tuned! 📻